DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/Store_Original_Images.md

 | Multiplicity      | Once for each slide that is annotated |

 ## Purpose
-The Annotation Creators submit the original WSI data to the Archive system for storage.
+The Annotation Creator submits the original WSI data to the Archive system for storage.
 There are later tests where the Archive system will need to respond to QIDO-RS and WADO-RS requests.

 ## Evidence Required